Stablecoin Reserve Transparency: Attestation vs Audit vs Proof-of-Reserves (2026)

 How vendor tools support assurance tracking

 Cryptio and Request Finance tag holdings by issuer; the assurance-tier assessment is a due-diligence input the treasury records against each.
-Confirm the tool lets you attach the issuer's assurance status to the holding so policy can enforce a minimum tier — the assessment is judgement; the tool keeps the record.
+Confirm the tool lets you attach the issuer's assurance status to the holding so policy can enforce a minimum tier.
+The assessment is judgement; the tool keeps the record.

 Further reading